Hiwassee Dam

 Hiwassee Dam is a hydroelectric dam on the Hiwassee River in Cherokee County, in the U.S. state of North Carolina.
 It is one of three dams on the river owned and operated by the Tennessee Valley Authority, which built the dam in the late 1930s to bring flood control and electricity to the region.
-The dam impounds the Hiwassee Lake of 6000 acre, and its tailwaters are part of Apalachia Lake.
-At 307 ft, Hiwassee Dam is the third highest dam in the TVA system, behind only Fontana and Watauga.
+The dam impounds the Hiwassee Lake of 6000 acre, and its tailwaters are part of Apalachia Reservoir.
+At 307 ft, Hiwassee Dam is the highest overspill dam east of the Mississippi River and is second only to Grand Coulee dam in the nation.
+At the time it was completed, it was the highest overspill dam in the world.

+Hiwassee Dam is the third highest dam in the TVA system, behind only Fontana and Watauga.
 The dam and associated infrastructure was listed on the National Register of Historic Places in 2017.
+Hiwassee Dam is classified by the U.S. Army Corps of Engineers as a high-hazard dam, meaning a dam failure may pose a deadly threat to nearby residents.
+The dam's condition is not made available to the public due to security concerns.

 Hiwassee Dam is named after the Hiwassee River.
 The river's name is derived from the Cherokee word for savanna, or large meadow.
 Two of the tribe's towns along the river in the 18th century were also called Hiwassee.

 Location

 The Hiwassee River flows northwestward from its source in Towns County, Georgia through Western North Carolina, where it proceeds to slice a scenic valley through the southern Appalachian Mountains en route to its mouth along Chickamauga Lake in Tennessee.

 Hiwassee Dam was constructed nearly 76 mi above the river's mouth, at the downstream end of a large bend in the river known as Fowler Bend.
 The dam is 10 mi upstream from Apalachia Dam (which is near the Tennessee-North Carolina state line) and 45 mi downstream from Chatuge Dam.
 Hiwassee Dam and its reservoir are surrounded by the Nantahala National Forest.

 Hiwassee Village, a small community that developed alongside the dam and reservoir, is located immediately south of Hiwassee Dam.
-North Carolina State Highway 1314 (Hiwassee Dam Access Road) crosses the top of the dam.
+North Carolina Secondary Road 1314 (Hiwassee Dam Access Road) crosses the top of the dam.